seng438-winter-2022/seng438-a3-hnschaefer/Assignment3-ReportTemplate.md

 | r        | 5          | 6, 7, 10 | du(5, 6, r)  = { [5, 6] } du(5, 7, r)  = { [5, 6, 7] } du(5, 10, r) = { [5, 6, 7, 8, 10], [5, 6, 7, 8, 9, 10] } | calculateColumnTotalForZero() calculateColumnTotalForPos() calculateColumnTotalForNeg() |
 | n        | 7          | 8, 9     | du(7, 8, n) = { [7, 8] } du(7, 9, n) = { [7, 8, 9] }                                                            | calculateColumnTotalForEmpty() NEW: calculateColumnTotalForNullObject()                 |

-CU: c-use{data, total x 2, n, r x 2, data, column} 8
-PU: p-use{data, r, rowCount, n} 4
-CUc: c-use{data, total x 2, n, r x 2, data, column} 8
-PUc: p-use{data, r, rowCount, n} 4
-CUf: 0, there were no infeasible C-uses
-PUf: 0, there were no infeasible P-uses

-(CUc + PUc) / ( (CU + PU) - (CUf + PUf) )
-(8 + 4) / ( (8 + 4) - (0 + 0) ) = 1 or 100%

-The coverage is 100% using the formula provided in class.
-After going through each test case, we realized that no unit test was going from nodes 8 to 10, however, no c-uses or p-uses were missed.
-This is because there was no intermediate note that should have been executed between nodes 8 and 10.

 #### Range: shift() coverage metrics
 | Variable          | Definition | Use        | DU-pairs                                                                                                                       | Test method name                         |
 |-------------------|------------|------------|--------------------------------------------------------------------------------------------------------------------------------|------------------------------------------|